Program Policies and Requirements

 The Undergraduate Fellowships Program of the Haas Center provides summer and academic quarter-long opportunities for students to engage in full-time, intensive public service experiences in the U.S. and abroad as part of the Cardinal Quarter campus-wide initiative.
 Students can choose to pursue prearranged placements or self-designed opportunities.
 In most cases, students are expected to seek out their own community partners prior to the application deadline and propose their own placements with agencies that meet the program’s requirements.
 For certain fellowships, Haas Center staff will make the arrangements and students apply to work at specific placements.

 Stanford in Government (SIG) Fellowships offer domestic and international policy-oriented internship placements that are prearranged by SIG, while students are able to develop their own placements through the SIG Stipends Program.
 See SIG’s website for more information.

 Applicants propose their own placements in collaboration with their potential host organizations.
 Students are welcome to propose placements with a variety of organizations, keeping in mind the guidelines below:

-- Political-related opportunities: Undergraduate Fellowships funding cannot be used for work with political campaigns or partisan organizations (including any official party work), or lobbying activities (including 501(c)(4) organizations).
+- Political-related and lobbying opportunities: Undergraduate Fellowships funding cannot be used for work with political campaigns, partisan organizations (including any official party work), or lobbying activities (including 501(c)(4) organizations).